 Be less appealing for future software compliance audits by showing you know what you’ve licensed and how it’s used.

-Is a vendor’s compliance data ever simple?
+Is a vendor’s license compliance data ever simple?
 Nope.
 They’re counting on it being so frighteningly complex that you passively accept their terms and pay up.

 Being passive in an audit means you pay more in an audit.